 There are three different ways to achieve this:

 sudo cryptsetup luksRemoveKey /dev/[partition]: This command asks for a passphrase to be removed.
-If you set the same passphrase multiple times, it will only remove the first appearance.
-Repeating the same command, will remove the next appearance.
+If you set the same passphrase multiple times, it only removes the first appearance.
+Repeating the same command removes the next appearance.

 sudo cryptsetup luksKillSlot /dev/[partition] [key-slot-in-use]: This command removes the specified key slot.